IsaacSchemm/Crowmask/README.md

 - [x] `Follow`: adds the actor to the list of followers and adds an `Accept` to `OutboundActivity`
 - [x] `Undo` `Follow`: removes the actor from the list of followers
-- [ ] `Create`: if the post is in reply to this actor's post, add a `PrivateAnnouncement` for the Admin Actor

 Timed functions: